-Stockholders are requested to approve our 2019 Plan to increase the number of shares reserved for issuance by 6 million shares of common stock.
-A summary of the 2019 Plan is included below in the section captioned "Summary of the 2019 Plan, and the 2019 Plan, as amended to give effect to the amendments described in this Proposal 2, is attached to this proxy statement as Annex B.
+Stockholders are requested to approve our 2019 Plan to increase the number of shares reserved for issuance by 12 million shares of common stock.
+A summary of the 2019 Plan is included below in the section captioned "Summary of the 2019 Plan," and the 2019 Plan, as amended to give effect to the proposed share increase in this Proposal 2, is attached to this proxy statement as Annex A.